 To lower your risk of STIs, you can…

-- Avoid taking semen (cum from a penis) into your mouth, swallowing it, or cumming in someone’s mouth.
-Some STIs have a higher risk from semen than from pre-cum (the clear fluid that comes out of an erect penis).
+- Avoid taking semen into your mouth, swallowing it, or cumming in someone’s mouth.
+Some STIs have a higher risk from semen than from pre-cum.
+Pre-cum is the clear fluid that comes out of an erect penis.

-- Try not to give oral sex if you have bleeding gums, tooth abscesses, or you just went to the dentist.
+- Try not to give oral sex if you have bleeding gums, tooth abscesses, or after going to the dentist.

 - Wait 30 minutes after brushing your teeth before giving oral sex.
-Brushing your teeth can create small tears in your gums that allow STIs in.
+Brushing your teeth can make small tears in your gums that let STIs in.